StudioFuel/simplemodal-contact-form/readme.txt

 		<?php smcf(); ?>
 	<?php endif; ?>

-c) If your contact link is generated using `wp_page_menu()`, you can enter the contact link title in the SMCF Options under "Contact Link Title" and SMCF will automatically attempt to add the smcf-link class for that link.
+c) If your contact link is generated using `wp_page_menu()` or `wp_list_pages()`, you can enter the contact link title in the SMCF Options under "Contact Link Title" and SMCF will automatically attempt to add the smcf-link class for that link.

 == Frequently Asked Questions ==